christian-korneck/flamenco-temp1/FEATURES.md

 - [x] Refactor CLI-running code by analyzing the current Blender and FFmpeg commands.
 - [x] Re-queueing of task at shutdown of the main context (i.e. when pressing Ctrl+C).
 Since the context is closed, everything shuts down, but then it's too late to cleanly communicate to the Manager that the current task should be requeued.
 - [ ] CLI option to override configured manager URL.
-- [ ] Readability/writability tests
+- [ ] Filesystem readability/writability tests
   - [ ] Add check per task-type
   - [ ] Allow workers to request blocklisting for certain job, with "reason" string.
 - [ ] POSIX signal handling (sleep/wake up)